 Recently, Center on Immigration and Child Welfare (CICW) and the Appleseed Network co-presented on a webinar for 300 participants of the Child Welfare League of America (CWLA).
 The presentation, Critical Issues at the Intersection of Immigration and Child Welfare and How You Can Help Prepare Families, was the first in a series that the CICW will be conducting for the CWLA over the next year on immigration and child welfare issues, and coincides with the call for papers and publication of CWLA’s Journal Child Welfare special issue dedicated to issues surrounding the intersection of immigration and child welfare, on which Social Work’s Dr. Megan Finno-Velasquez is guest co-editor.

 This past fall, the Center on Immigration and Child Welfare, and a MSW/MPH student intern, coordinated site visits and conducted research with the Center on Law and Social Policy on a multi-state study on the impacts of immigration enforcement on young children and early childhood systems.
-The official reports were released Thursday, and may be found at this link.
+The official reports were released Thursday.

 A researcher from Norway recently made his way into the NMSU Library Archives and Special Collections in pursuit of a childhood fascination.
 At age 10, the researcher read Helge Ingstadt’s book The Apache Indians: In Search of a Missing Tribe, first published in Norway in 1939.
 The fascinating book relates Ingstadt’s travels from Norway to Arizona in order to live with Apache families and learn of their first-hand experiences with the great leader Geronimo.
 This book sparked a lifelong interest for the researcher in the Apache and in particular their relations with Spanish explorers, settlers and soldiers.
 In the NMSU Library, the researcher was introduced to the vast collections the Archives and Special Collections department microfilmed in Durango, Mexico, between 1991 and 2009.
 This unique material, particularly the microfilm of the Historical Archive of the Archbishopric of Durango, proved extremely fruitful to the researcher, who encountered a cache of primary source documents of the 18th and 19th centuries that provides details on Spanish/Apache relations.
 The Archives and Special Collection department produced more than 1,100 reels of microfilm from Mexican sources in Durango.
 The films have been used by scholars from around the world.